 – you can be generous with the filling it’s not going to slide apart easily

 – more jam is better than less jam

 – dark chocolate is better than milk chocolate for the top

 Ingredients (makes 50 pieces of small cakes, think match-box size)

 - 500g [4 cups] flour

 - 250g butter [2.2 sticks](room temperature)

 - 1 egg yolk

-- half a packet of dried yeast (or 10g fresh yeast)
+- half a packet of a 7 gram dried yeast – about 1 heaped teaspoon

 For the filling